About the conference

 Machine learning techniques; data fitting and extraction of signals; new developments in unfolding methods; averaging and combination of results.

 We are delighted that Prof. Eckard Elsen, director of research and computing of CERN will give a public lecture in the evening of July 27th 2020.
-The talk takes place at 20:00h at the Radisson Blue Atlantic hotel (Olav V s gate 3, 4005 Stavanger) in the city center of Stavanger.
+The talk takes place at 20:00h at the Clarion Hotel Stavanger located at Arne Rettedals gate 14, 4008 Stavanger in the city center of Stavanger.

 Participants who speak Norwegian are kindly invited to join already at 19:00h for the outreach talk by Prof. Are Raklev of the University of Oslo on the fundamental concept underlying our conference: confinement.